sabifo4/LUCA-divtimes/03_additional_analyses/02_blunc_analysis/README.md

 Given that we already have the calibrated tree, the individual gene alignment file, and the corresponding `in.BV` file in the HPC...
 We have everything we need to run `MCMCtree`!

-First, we will create the file structure required for timetree inference analyses using the following code snippet:
+Firstly, we will create the file structure required for the timetree inference analyses using the following code snippet:

 ```sh
 # Run from `LUCAdup_bsinBV` dir on your HPC.